Print Logotype

 What facilities do you have on board for guests who are deaf or hard of hearing?

-Guests must inform us of any hearing requirements at the time of booking so that we are able to identify any extra services that may need to be considered, such as providing important information in an alternative format.
+Guests must inform us of any hearing requirements at the time of booking so that we are able to identify any extra services that may need to be considered, such as arranging emergency assistance and providing important information in an alternative format.

 All of our ships are equipped with the following enhancements for guests who are deaf or hard of hearing: